A sore throat can make it painful to eat and even talk. It brings scratchiness and irritation to the throat that can become worse when swallowing.

-Viruses and bacteria are two of the most common causes of sore throats.
+Viruses and bacteria are two common causes of sore throats.

 Other common causes of a sore throat include:

-- Reflux - the regurgitation of stomach acids into the back of the throat
+- reflux, when stomach acids come up into the back of the throat

-More severe but less common conditions such as HIV and tumors of the throat, tongue, or larynx can also cause a sore throat.
+More severe but less common conditions that can involve a sore throat include:

 People who are most at risk of frequent sore throats include:

 - children aged 5–15 years